BasicWolf/archived-kaylee/doc/firststeps.rst

 ------------
 By combining controllers storages and projects users form Kaylee `Applications`.
-Speaking in technical terms, an application is a combination of a project, a controller and storage *objects*. which are not shareable among the applications.
+Speaking in technical terms, an application is an instance of :class:`Controller` class with bound :class:`Project`, :class:`TemporalStorage` and :class:`PermanentStorage` objects.

-In run-time, Kaylee Application is an instance of the :py:class:`Controller` class.
+Continue with :ref:`tutorial`.

 ..
 [1] http://www.w3schools.com/html5/html5_webworkers.asp